PickingUpPieces/nperf/README.md

 * `--label-run <LABEL_RUN>` — Run label which appears in the output file, to differentiate between multiple different runs which are executed within a single test

   Default value: `run-nperf`
-* `--multiplex-port <MULTIPLEX_PORT>` — Use different port number for each client thread, share a single port or shard a single port with reuseport
+* `--multiplex-port <MULTIPLEX_PORT>` — Use different port number for each sender thread, share a single port or shard a single port with reuseport

   Default value: `individual`

   Possible values: `individual`, `sharing`, `sharding`

-* `--multiplex-port-receiver <MULTIPLEX_PORT_SERVER>` — Same as for multiplex_port, but for the receiver
+* `--multiplex-port-receiver <MULTIPLEX_PORT_RECEIVER>` — Same as for multiplex_port, but for the receiver

   Default value: `individual`